NethServer/nethserver-ns8-migration/README.rst

 Email, Webtop, Roundcube migration, Getmail
 -------------------------------------------

-As both Getmail, Webtop and Roundcube depends on the Email application, the migration of the four modules must occur at the same time and is controlled by the nethserver-mail app.
+As Getmail, Webtop and Roundcube depend on the Email application, the migration of the four modules must occur at the same time and is controlled by the nethserver-mail app.